intel/zephyr.js/README.md

 ### Building and running on Linux

 In addition to Zephyr there is a "linux" target which does not use Zephyr at all and instead uses the host OS.
-This can be built on Linux or Mac OSX using the
+This can be built on Linux or MacOS using the
 command:

 ```bash